NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 - Dynamic vs Static Typing
 - Human-readable vs Binary code

-Given the technicality of these subjects, feel free to skip to the chapter: [Scheduling work to make users wait less](#scheduling-work-to-make-users-wait-less).
+Feel free to skip to [the end of the chapter](#end-of-chapter-2), given that these subjects are quite technical and that a limited number of apps can derive performance gains from Wasm.

 ##### Control over Memory layout

 The term [memory layout](https://en.wikipedia.org/wiki/Data_structure_alignment) is often used to describe the way objects are represented in memory.
 That is, each object's size, alignment, and the relative offsets of its fields.

 Low level programming languages give programmers control over objects memory layout.
-They also give them the ability to work with objects as values and as references (I.e. pointers, storing the addresses of objects in memory). with this level of control, programmers can write code that maximizes the use of the [CPU cache](https://en.wikipedia.org/wiki/CPU_cache) and of [CPU data prefetching](https://en.wikipedia.org/wiki/Cache_prefetching) for best performance.
+They also give them the ability to work with objects as values and as references (I.e. pointers, storing the addresses of objects in memory).
+With this level of control, programmers can write code that maximizes the use of the [CPU cache](https://en.wikipedia.org/wiki/CPU_cache) and of [CPU data prefetching](https://en.wikipedia.org/wiki/Cache_prefetching) for best performance.
 For more on this, check out [Data-oriented design](https://en.wikipedia.org/wiki/Data-oriented_design).

 High level languages on the other hand try to be easy to use.
 To achieve this: